Brand System / Construction Equipment / 1931-present

 The Dealer Layer

 Caterpillar's dealer language makes the service layer explicit.
 Cat's dealer-network page says the network has 160 independent dealers serving 197 countries, with thousands of branches worldwide.
-That is the strategic point: the brand is not just centralized manufacturing.
-It is distributed trust.
+That is the strategic point: the brand is distributed trust as much as centralized manufacturing.

 That distribution is strategically important.
 Heavy equipment is local when it breaks.
 A distant corporate promise is not enough if a contractor needs a part, technician, warranty answer, rental option, or replacement machine.
 The dealer turns the global brand into a local operating system.